Xenophobia and racism related to the COVID-19 pandemic: India

 People from Northeastern India have reportedly faced increased discrimination and harassment due to their "Chinese" appearance.
 Northeast Indian students in Kirori Mal College, Delhi, have filed a complaint to college authorities about harassment in the hands of other students over the fears of coronavirus.
 Eight students from Northeast India at the Tata Institute of Social Sciences in Mumbai also alleged that they were subjected to racism and harassment.

 A survey by The Takshashila Institution found that 52.8% of Indian respondents felt terms such as "Chinese Virus" and "Made in China Pandemic" were not racist or stigmatising to the country.
 The Bharatiya Janata Party's State unit president in West Bengal Dilip Ghosh said the Chinese had "destroyed nature" and "that's why the God took revenge against them."
 The remarks were later condemned by the Chinese consulate in Kolkata, calling them "erroneous".

-In March 2020, foreigners from Europe, US and Israel started facing xenophobia and discrimination, including evictions from rented homes.
+In March 2020, foreigners from Europe, the United States, and Israel started facing xenophobia and discrimination, including evictions from rented homes.

 Muslim gatherings organised by the Tablighi Jamaat has resulted in large increased of cases in India, which has triggered Islamophobic reactions and increased communal tension.
 Islamophobic hashtags began circulating shortly after the news broke in late March, and a wave of anti-Muslim violence was reported in April.
 In Jharkhand, hospitals refusing to treat Muslim patients because coronavirus-related Islamophobia have led to the deaths of at least two newborn babies.

 There have been a few reports of increased anti-Christian violence and discrimination amidst the coronavirus lockdown.

 Iran

-The Iranian government has blamed the country's outbreak on the "Zionists".
-The Islamic Revolutionary Guard Corps (IRGC) of Iran has claimed that Israel released the virus as a form of biological warfare.
+The Iranian government blamed the country's outbreak on "Zionists", with the Islamic Revolutionary Guard Corps (IRGC) of Iran claiming that Israel released the virus as a form of biological warfare.
 These claims were seen to be antisemitic by American academic Walter Russell Mead and some Jewish organisations, including the Anti-Defamation League (ADL).

 According to the Japan's Ministry of Foreign Affairs, Japanese people have been denied entry to restaurants and experienced increased abuse since the pandemic.

 Israel

 More than 1,000 South Korean tourists were instructed to avoid public places and remain in isolation in their hotels.
 The Israeli military announced its intention to quarantine some 200 South Korean nationals to a military base.
 Many of the remaining South Koreans were rejected by hotels and were forced to spend nights at Ben Gurion Airport.
 An Israeli newspaper subsequently published a Korean complaint that "Israel is Treating [Korean and other Asian] Tourists Like Coronavirus".
 Public health expert Dr. Hagai Levine said Israeli politicians may be overreaching to impress voters.

 On 14 March 2020, an Indian man from the Bnei Menashe community was attacked and beaten by two Israeli men in Tiberias who called him "Chinese" and shouted "Corona" during the attack.
-The man was hospitalized at the Baruch Padeh Medical Center in Tiberias.
+The man was hospitalized at the Baruch Padeh Medical Center near Tiberias.